jonnor/ESC-CNN-microcontroller/report/report.md

 `TODO: image of 1-D loss landscape and Gradient Descent` -->

-The key to calculating the gradients in a multi-layer neural networks is *backpropagation*[@BackpropagationNeuralNetworks].
+The key to calculating the gradients in a multi-layer neural network is *backpropagation*[@BackpropagationNeuralNetworks].
 Backpropagation works by propagating the error in the last layers "back" towards the input, using the partial derivative with respect to the inputs from the layer before it.